 Sales are driven by consumer demand for the Company's products.
-There can be no assurance that the demand for the Company's products will not decline or that the Company will be able to anticipate and respond to changes in demand.
+There can be no assurance that the demand for the Company's products will not decline or that the Company will be able to anticipate and respond to changes in demand related to consumers' tastes and preferences.
 The Company's failure to adapt to these changes could lead to lower sales and excess inventory, which could have a material adverse effect on the Company's financial condition and operating results.